 In order to successfully do this, your employees need the right tools, powered by the right data.
 You also need to confidently put your customers front and center with a scalable solution supported by an operating model to ensure accountability across every touchpoint.

 In this guide, we share how to work toward a lean, cloud-based tech stack that’s focused on achieving a single view of your customers.
 We also reveal how improving your employee experience leads to a better customer experience.
 Because when your employees are more productive and effective in their work, they can deliver the connected experiences your customers want and deserve.

 Is your IT focused on products or customers?

-CRM is fragmented across the organisation, contributing to silos.
+CRM is fragmented across the organization, contributing to silos.

-CRM is fragmented across the organisation, with a few, many, or all departments having their own CRM
+CRM is fragmented across the organization, with a few, many, or all departments having their own CRM

 A new direction: Say hello to the lean, customer-focused technology stack.